Mavricx/javascript_tutorials/21_authentication/notes.md

 user:username, password, email
 > You're free to define your User how you like.
 Passport-Local Mongoose will add a username, hash and salt field to store the username, the hashed password and the salt value.Additionally, Passport-Local Mongoose adds some methods to your Schema.
 See the API

+## configuring strategies

+### passport.initialize()
+> A middleware that initialize passport

+### passport.session()
+> a web application needs the ability to identify users as they browse from page to page.
+This series of requests and responses , each associated with the same user, is known as a session.

+### passport.use(new LocalStrategy(User.authenticate()))
+  This code sets up passport to use the local strategy for authenticating users with a username and password,leveraging the authenticate method from the User model.